Registration has now closed

 However, no further registration is now possible, and we are not able to respond to any new enquiries about possible late registration.
 Please accept our apologies if you write to us wanting to register after 30th November and do not therefore receive a reply.

-We would also be very grateful if anyone who has registered but cannot now attend could please send an e-mail to email@example.com so that their place can be made available to someone remaining on our waiting list.
+We would also be very grateful if anyone who has registered but cannot now attend could please write us so that their place can be made available to someone remaining on our waiting list.

 Only registered participants will be permitted to attend conference sessions.